baihongjie/selfdrivingcar/TrafficSignClassifier/writeup.md

 2) the image is twisted.
 3) the image is squeezed.
 4) the image is not clear after scaling.
 Some image pre-processing such as cropping might be necessary to improve prediction.
+There are a few easy cases that model failed.
+Not sure what happened but probably the model is overfitting or not enough training data.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.